Meguazy/MASL/README.md

 ```
 mpirun -n 4 python src/parkinson.py config/parkinson_model.yaml
 ```
-This will generate some CSV files than will be then used by the GUI to animate the simulation.
-To run the GUI, just use
+This will generate some CSV files in the output/ folder that will be then used by the GUI to animate the simulation.
+To run the GUI, run
 ```
 python3 src/gui.py
 ```
-Remember to clean the /output folder each and everytime you need to run the simulation, since the CSV files won't update automatically.
+Remember to clean the /output folder each and everytime you need to re-run the simulation, since the CSV files won't update automatically.